DBSCAN: Optimal Rates For Density Based Clustering: Clustering Consistency for H lder Continuous Densities

-\subsection{Consistent estimate of the Split levels}
+for some constant $C$ only depends on $d$. \end{theorem} Therefore, with the constant $C_0$ in the previous theorem and the dimension $d$ fixed, the bounds obtained in \Cref{prop:MDBSCAN} and \Cref{coro:DBSCAN} match the minimax bound in \eqref{eq:flat-lower-1}, up to a $\log(n)$ factor.
+Thus, together they show that, up to log factors, the optimal rate for $\delta$-consistency of density functions in $\Sigma(L,\alpha)$ is of order $\left(\frac{\log(n)}{n}\right)^{\alpha/(2\alpha+d)}$.

-We now discuss a simple pruning procedure for the cluster tree estimators considered here that allows to estimate consistently the split levels of the underlying density and, as a result, is guaranteed to prevent the occurrence of spurious estimated clusters.
-Pruning and consistent estimation of split levels have been previously analyzed in \cite{sriperumbudur2012consistency} when $\alpha \leq 1$ and in \cite{chaudhuri2014consistent} for general densities.
-However, none of the existing algorithms give error bounds being adaptive to $\alpha$ for density $p \in \Sigma(\alpha,L)$ with $\alpha>1$. \\ \\ The following definition provides a way to identify significant split levels in the cluster tree estimator returned by \Cref{algorithm:MDBSCAN}. \begin{definition} Given $\Delta >0$, the value $\widehat {\lambda^*} \in (0,\infty)$ is said to be a $\Delta$-significant split level of the cluster tree estimator if there exist two data points $X_i,X_j\in D( \widehat {\lambda^*} +\Delta)$ satisfying
+Interestingly, the minimax clustering rates we derived match the rates for estimation of a H\"{o}lder density $p$ under $L_\infty$ norm; see \Cref{sec:holder.recap}.
+While this result may not be entirely surprising in light of the findings of, e.g., \cite{eldridge2015beyond} and \cite{inference.tree}, such a a connection has never been formally established, to the best of our knowledge.
+In particular, our results seem to settle, at least for the class of H\"{o}lder-continuous densities and with respect to the criterion of $\delta$-consistency, a long-standing open problem of how density-based clustering compares to density estimation: both problems exhibit the same degree of statistical difficulty.

-\end{definition} Thus a $\Delta$-significant split level of the cluster tree estimator is a split level such that the clusters ``born" at that level persists also at higher levels.
+\subsection{Consistent Estimate of The Split Levels}

-The intuition of the $\Delta$-significant split level is that in theory, the accuracy of modified DBSCAN estimator is limited with finitely many data points.
-By looking at split levels corresponding to large clusters, we rule out the insignificant split levels and only keep the $\Delta$-significant ones.
-Therefore finding $\Delta$-significant levels can be thought of as a process of pruning the cluster tree estimators.
+In this section, we present a simple pruning strategy, leading to consistent estimators of the split levels of the the density.
+While pruning strategies and consistent estimation of split levels have been considered by several authors, such as \cite{sriperumbudur2012consistency,steinwart:15}, \cite{chaudhuri2014consistent} and \cite{jiang2017density}, the existing results do not yield error bounds that depend on the degree of smoothness $\alpha$ for density $p \in \Sigma(L,\alpha)$ with $\alpha>1$. \\ \\ The following definition provides a way to identify significant split levels in the cluster tree estimator returned by \Cref{algorithm:MDBSCAN}. \begin{definition} Let $\Delta >0$.
+The random variable $\widehat {\lambda^*} \in (0,\infty)$ is said to be a $\Delta$-significant split level of the cluster tree estimator if there exist two data points $X_i,X_j\in D (\widehat {\lambda^*} +\Delta)$ such that